nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useProxyState.md

 # useProxyState
-Hook to handle component state that allows you to use an object for your state and mutating it in a way more idiomatic for JS. __N.B.__
+Hook to handle component state that allows you to use an object for your state and mutating it in a way more idiomatic for JS. __*N.B.*__ not destructure state, otherwise break changes updated.

 ## Usage